clojure-grimoire/grimoire/resources/1.5.0/clojure.core/bean/docstring.md

-Takes a Java object and returns a read-only implementation of themap abstraction based upon its JavaBean properties.
+Takes a Java object and returns a read-only implementation of the map abstraction based upon its JavaBean properties.